Sapodilla – Nutritional Value, Health Benefits

 1. Prevents anemia

 Anemia is caused due to a deficiency in iron.
-The body won’t be able to produce hemoglobin and transport oxygen due to the inadequate presence of iron.
+The body won’t be able to produce and transport oxygen due to the inadequate presence of iron.
 The patients with anemia experience the symptoms such as poor mental function, lack of energy, and apathy.
 Anemia is mostly seen in children and menopausal women so they should consume foods rich in iron.

 1. Proper function of the brain